 - When the designated educator has received a report of a substance use violation, they must report the violation to the student's parent or guardian and determine if the violation needs to be reported to law enforcement.
 (R277-910, Utah Code 53G-8-211) - [LEA] has an updated policy regarding the confiscation and disposal of electronic cigarette products and follows Utah regulations regarding the proper disposal of nicotine products.
-(Utah Code 53G-8-203(3), Utah Admin Code R315-260 through 262)) - [LEA] recognizes that violations of substance use policies may be an issue of addiction and therefore, education and cessation resources will be provided to the student and parent/guardian.16 - A student may be suspended or expelled from public school for the possession, control or use of an alcoholic beverage, (Utah Code 53G-8-205) however progressive discipline, e.g., along with education and cessation resources are key recommendations when it comes to enforcement of substance use violations.^{16, 17} o Parents must be notified of the decision.
-(R277-910-10, Utah Code 53G-8-211)
+(Utah Code 53G-8-203(3), Utah Admin Code R315-260 through 262) - [LEA] recognizes that violations of substance use policies may be an issue of addiction and therefore, education and cessation resources will be provided to the student and parent/guardian.
+16 - A student may be suspended or expelled from public school for the possession, control or use of an alcoholic beverage, (Utah Code 53G-8-205) however progressive discipline, e.g., along with education and cessation resources are key recommendations when it comes to enforcement of substance use violations.^{16,17} - For examples of programs to use as part of a substance use violation progressive discipline plan, [LEA] can reach out to the USBE prevention team.